aws/aws-advanced-go-wrapper/docs/user-guide/using-plugins/UsingTheReadWriteSplittingPlugin.md

 3. By default, the read/write plugin randomly selects a reader instance the first time a query runs with a context containg a key-value pair of `awsctx.setReadOnly` to true.
 If you would like the plugin to select a reader based on a different selection strategy, please see the [Reader Selection](#reader-selection) section for more information.

 4. Continue as normal: create connections and use them as needed.
+Signal using `awsctx.setReadOnly` whether you want each operation to be on a reader or writer instance.
+Remember that not providing this value is equivalent to setting `awsctx.setReadOnly` to false.

 5. When you are finished using all connections, call `driver.ReleaseResources()`, and then `provider.ReleaseResources()`.

 > [!IMPORTANT]
-> To ensure the provider can close the pools, call `driver.ReleaseResources()` first.
+> To ensure the provider can close the pools, call `driver.ClearCaches()` first.
 >
 > You must call `provider.ReleaseResources()` to close the internal connection pools when you are finished using all connections.
 Unless `provider.ReleaseResources()` is called, the wrapper driver will keep the pools open so that they can be shared between connections.